ozz1webdev/codeproject2/README.md

 ### Features

 The website is comprised of four pages, three of which are accessible from the Pictures Selector (Slot1,Slot2,Slot3).
-The Start page only for the menu.
+The Start page only from the menu.

 * All Pages on the website have: